sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 ## Analytics and Business Operations

-_This section was written by a member of the Business Operations team.
+_This section was written by Eric-Brody Moore, a member of the Business Operations team.
 He can give other teammates demos of Sourcegraph, but they’re generally prefaced with “Joel can do this better than me.”_

 ### How has the Sourcegraph product data architecture changed over time?